 It was not unusual for Agassi to hit hundreds of balls a day after primary school.
 The drills were enforced by his father, who was a violent man.

 The irony is despite Agassi’s dislike of tennis, he still drove himself to be the best that he could be.
 In some ways, Agassi had more of a love-hate relationship with tennis.

-On the one hand, he despised the drills, the constant pressure he was put under.
+On the one hand, he despised the drills, the constant pressure he was under.
 Yet, he still pushed himself onwards and competed as hard as he could.
 It could be said that Agassi enjoyed the competition, but hated tennis itself.

-If Agassi hated something that provided with success and riches, then we should consider our working lives too.
+If Agassi hated something that provided him with success and riches, then we should consider our working lives too.

 A lot of us hate jobs.
 I hated my previous job working in an office.
 I found it soul-destroying and mundane.
 However, I would never imagine a sportsperson would feel this way.

 I would give my left arm to be a football player, play tennis or drive Formula 1 cars for a living.
 However, this is only looking at the good parts.